 Broadly speaking, photography is all about getting just the right amount of light exposure, and a pretty good rule of thumb for judging camera quality is to figure out how good is it at capturing light.
 A top notch sensor paired with a flawless lens is the sought after DSLR combination, and the same applies to smartphones, albeit with some limitations.

 The small smartphone form factor means that lenses and sensors are smaller, therefore less light reaches them, which has an impact on final image quality.
-We’ve seen smartphone manufactures make use of larger 1.2µm to 1.55 µm sensor pixel sizes recently to combat this, with excellent results, and the other half of the light capture equation is how much light makes it through the lens to reach these pixels.
+We’ve seen smartphone manufacturers make use of larger 1.2µm to 1.55 µm sensor pixel sizes to combat this, with excellent results, and the other half of the light capture equation is how much light makes it through the lens to reach these pixels.
 This is where aperture comes in.

 Learning about f-stops